 Guests also request various ancillary equipment and amenities.
 Although cable television and telephones are now standard room furnishings, large-screen televisions, videocassette recorders, satellite reception, computer and Internet jacks, extra telephone jacks, and more than one telephone may be requested.
-Some hotels provide computers, fax machines, equipment for facsimile reproduction via telephone lines, and convertible desks, which accommodate a businessperson's need for work space (Figure 7-2).
-The availability of upscale amenities-such as terrycloth robes, fragrant soaps and shampoos, well-stocked honor bars and snack bins, complimentary local and national newspapers, popular weekly magazines, and high-speed or wireless Internet access-often plays a role in the guest's decision to stay at a hotel.
+Some hotels provide computers, fax machines, equipment for facsimile reproduction via telephone lines, and/or convertible desks, which accommodate a businessperson's need for work space.
+(Figure 7-2).
+The availability of upscale amenities-such as terrycloth robes, fragrant soaps and shampoos, well-stocked honor bars and snack bins, complimentary local and national newspapers, and popular weekly magazines-often plays a role in the guest's decision to stay at a hotel.
 If guests are not sure you offer these amenities, they may request them.

-This room is equipped with such amenities as a computer and in-room fax to facilitate the business quest's stay.
-Photo courtesy of Westin Hotels and Resorts.
+Figure 7-2.
+This room is equipped with such amenities as a computer and in-room fax to facilitate the business guest's stay.
+(Photo courtesy of Westin Hotels and Resorts.)